 Eugene has written about travel, leisure, food, wine, marketing, media, television, film, music, theatre, art, books, business, personal development, and more for over 65 different websites, newspapers, and magazines across the globe.
 But what do all his features, articles, and stories have in common?
 People.As a journalist and blogger, he’s profiled over a hundred inspiring individuals so far: from Grammy-winning musicians and multinational CEOs, to celebrated fashion designers and the world’s best chefs.
 And as B2B copywriter and content marketer, he interviews a company’s happy customers and uses their words to create authentic case studies and testimonials that drive sales and improve the bottom line.

-Irene S. Levine, PhD (www.irenelevine.com) is an award-winning journalist, author, and blogger, who has written articles for some of the nation’s leading magazines, newspapers and websites.
+Irene is an award-winning journalist, author, and blogger who writes for some of the nation’s leading magazines, newspapers and websites.
 Irene has received numerous travel writing awards, including a 2015 SATW Foundation Lowell Thomas Award.
-She and her husband/photographer/foodie/travel companion produce MoreTimeToTravel.com (www.moretimetotravel.com), a luxury blog providing information and inspiration for the over-50 luxury traveler.
-Trained as a psychologist, Irene holds a faculty appointment at the NYU School of Medicine and also produces The Friendship Blog (www.TheFriendshipBlog.com).
+She and her husband/photographer/foodie/travel companion produce MoreTimeToTravel.com (www.moretimetotravel.com).
+She is also co-publisher of GettingOnTravel.com (www.gettingontravel.com), a multi-authored online magazine for the over-50 luxury travelers.
+Trained as a psychologist, Irene holds a faculty appointment at the NYU School of Medicine.

-New Zealand freelancer and FWT blog director for FWT Magazine.
-Jacqui writes about travel, heritage & life at home and overseas.
+Jacqui is a New Zealand-based freelancer and blog director for FWT Magazine.
 She blogs for the FWT blog, www.flightcentre.com and Flight Centre New Zealand.
-Her travel stories have appeared in New Zealand Life & Leisure, Heritage New Zealand, NZ Bride, Idealog and Food, Wine and Travel magazines.
+Her travel stories have appeared in New Zealand Life & Leisure, Heritage New Zealand, NZ Bride & Groom, Idealog and Food, Wine and Travel magazines.